 This conference aims to build a new critically informed framework for applications of GIS by providing a space for GIS experts and non-experts to exchange radical ideas that challenge the dominant paradigm of GIS as neutral tool.
 Students, academics, organizers, professionals, and the general public are welcome to join, learn and share tips, skills, and visions for how geospatial technologies, open data, and data visualization can empower communities and support civil resistance struggles and social movements.

 Why Resistance GIS?

 GIS are ubiquitous.
 They have helped our world with efficiency, saving money, making better decisions, communication, and visualizing our complex lives.
 Perhaps expectedly, applications of these powerful advancements have most significantly benefited government agencies and large corporations.
-And while many results of their institutional applications have led to great advancements in the way humans live and interact with the world around them, many others have enabled unbridled capitalism, invasive marketing, resource extraction, culling, surveillance and war.
+And while many results of their institutional applications have led to great advancements in the way humans live and interact with the world around them, many others have enabled unbridled capitalism, invasive marketing, resource exploitation, culling, surveillance and war.

 But as geospatial technologies become cheaper and more publicly accessible, control of the spatial narrative is shifting.
 Resistance GIS is a forum to explore this shift and develop a framework for how GIS can be used a tool of empowerment for community organizations and social movements.

 Resistance GIS has had so much interest that we decided to move to a larger venue!

 The new location is Shattuck Hall, Room 212.
 The address is 1914 SW Park Ave.
 See the Google Map below for directions.